One of the most precious moments of my life. Getting to cook with my kiddo on live TV!

-Getting to cook with my son on AM Northwest.
+I got to bring my son to cook with me on AM Northwest.

-When we were presented with the idea of a segment on cooking with your kids, it fell on a date that Sean couldn’t join (darn day job ;)), so somebody suggested instead of me cooking alone that we have our kids on the show with me.
+When we were presented with the idea of a segment on cooking with my kids, it fell on a date that Sean couldn’t join (darn day job), so one of the producers suggested instead of me cooking alone that we have our kids on the show with me.
 The show was about cooking with your kids, so why not?

 But the twins?
 Both of them?
 I’d be so outnumbered!